• Skip to primary navigation

 A glass mixing bowl with green batter and chocolate chips and a spatula.

-Step 3: (Picture 3 above) In a medium sized mixing bowl, whisk to combine the flour, matcha powder and salt.
-Use a spatula to fold the dry ingredients into the wet ingredients.
+Step 3: (Picture 3 above) Whisk to combine the flour, matcha powder and salt.
+Fold the dry ingredients into the wet ingredients.
 Avoid overmixing.

 Step 4: (Picture 4 above) Stir in the chocolate chips.